 The Commission's ability to extract and analyze inspection, compliance, and enforcement data continues to improve as data management systems are enhanced.
 These enhancements make inspection, compliance, and enforcement data and trends more readily available to the agency, the industry, and the public.
-The Commission has an appropriation request for FY 2020 of \$24,963,453 and 280.4 FTEs for its oil and gas monitoring and inspection strategy.
+The General Appropriations Act (SB1 Conference Committee, 87th Regular Session, 2021) appropriated \$25,415,154 and 281.9 FTEs for the oil and gas monitoring and inspection strategy for fiscal year 2022.

-Goal 1: Accurately demonstrate the Commission's oil and gas monitoring and enforcement activities.
+Goal 1: Accurately demonstrate the Commission's oil and gas monitoring and enforcement activities